haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 #### Discussion

 What I find most interesting is the similarity between Figures 8 and 9.
-Even though the sucrose solution concentrations were different in the two experiments, the three machines still showed highly consistent measurement inertia.
+Even though the sucrose solution concentrations were different in the two experiments, the three machines still showed highly consistent measurement tendencies.

-Let's further extract the Difluid data from the two datasets in Experiment II (Figures 3 and 5) and compare them with Figures 8 and 9:
+Let's further extract the DiFluid data from the two datasets in Experiment II (Figures 3 and 5) and compare them with Figures 8 and 9:

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">
         <img src="{{ site.github.url }}/assets/img/{{ page.imgfolder }}/fig10.webp" alt="" class="img-fluid responsive-plot">
-        <span class="image-span">Figure 10: From left to right, top to bottom: parts of the violin chart of three Difluid units extracted from four violin plots in Figures 3, 5, 8, and 9</span>
+        <span class="image-span">Figure 10: Parts of the violin chart for three DiFluid units, extracted and arranged from top left to bottom right, corresponding to Figures 3, 5, 8, and 9, respectively</span>
     </div>
 </div>

 These four plots are very similar!
-This seems to confirm my speculation that Difluid R2 Extract units have different "constitutions."
+This seems to confirm my speculation that DiFluid R2 Extract units have different measurement tendencies.
 However, in [@espressofun](https://www.instagram.com/espressofun/)'s article [DiFluid R2 Coffee Refractometer Device Variation](https://rmckeon.medium.com/difluid-r2-coffee-refractometer-device-variation-20cf1a663d99), he did not observe such obvious differences, so I have not yet reached a conclusion on this matter.

-Unfortunately, Difluid currently does not have a calibration function, so this method can only be used for testing and cannot actually improve the machines' accuracy.
-Otherwise, we might be able to use calibration to make the performance of various Difluid units more consistent.
+Unfortunately, DiFluid currently does not have a calibration function, so this method of validating with sucrose solution can only be used for testing and cannot actually improve the machines' accuracy.
+Otherwise, we might be able to use calibration to make the performance of various DiFluid units more consistent.

 ### TL;DR and Conclusion